 \section{Abstract}

-In this work, we study an inverse problem of recovering information about the weight distribution in a distributed-order time-fractional diffusion model from the observation at one single point on the domain boundary.
-In the absence of an explicit knowledge of the involved problem data, we prove that the one-point observation can uniquely determine the support of the weight distribution.
-The proof is based on asymptotic behavior of the measurement as well as analytic continuation and Titchmarch convolution theorem.
-In addition, when the problem data are fully known, we give an alternative proof of an existing result, which states that the over-posed one-point boundary observation can uniquely determine the weight.
-Several numerical experiments are presented to complement the theoretical analysis.\\ {\bf Keywords:} distributed order, time-fractional diffusion, {weight recovery}, ultra-slow diffusion, reconstruction
+In this work, we study an inverse problem of recovering information about the weight in distributed-order time-fractional diffusion from the observation at one single point on the domain boundary.
+In the absence of an explicit knowledge of the medium, we prove that the one-point observation can uniquely determine the support bound of the weight.
+The proof is based on asymptotics of the data, analytic continuation and Titchmarch convolution theorem.
+When the medium is known, we give an alternative proof of an existing result, i.e., the one-point boundary observation uniquely determines the weight.
+Several numerical experiments are also presented to complement the analysis.\\